 - Check the “Events” section of VacationCandice.com to find out what special events may be going on during your trip.

 - Small soft-sided COOLERS ARE ALLOWED in Disney parks.
 No glass bottles or alcoholic beverages.

 - Do not be late for DINING RESERVATIONS!
 Disney will charge $10 per person for no-shows.

-- If for some reason you will not be able to make a previously made Dining Reservation (someone is sick, etc.), please let me know ASAP.
-The rule is that your dining reservation must be cancelled 24 hours in advance in order not to be charged, but if you let Candice know as soon as you decide that you cannot make it, she can call Disney and try to get it taken care of.
+- If for some reason you will not be able to make a previously made Dining Reservation (someone is sick, etc.), it can be taken care of.
+The rule is that your dining reservation must be cancelled 24 hours in advance in order not to be charged, but if you modify the reservation to a later date (in your My Disney Experience account), then you can cancel it with no penalty.